Frequently asked questions

 I have voice problems and/or an injury.
 Can I work with you?

 Yes!
 Melissa may provide voice therapy under the supervision of a licensed speech-language pathologist.
-She is finishing up her Master of Science in Speech-Language Pathology at NYU and has received specialized training in voice rehabilitation from Dr. Kittie Verdolini-Abbott, Shirley Gherson, and Marianna Rubino.
+She is finishing her Master of Science in Speech-Language Pathology at NYU and has received specialized training in voice rehabilitation from Dr. Kittie Verdolini-Abbott, Shirley Gherson, and Marianna Rubino.
 Melissa is also in contact with voice researchers such as Dr. Aaron Johnson (NYU Langone Voice Center) and Dr. Celia Stewart (NYU Find Your Voice Research Lab) to stay up-to-date on the latest singing-related science.